Create a collection

 region, but you can optionally configure the lexical analyzer and the reranker model.

 For configuration details about the lexical analyzer, see Find data with CQL analyzers.
-Currently, only the standard lucene analyzer is supported.
+The following example uses a configuration suitable for English text.

 For configuration details about the reranker model, inspect the available reranker models.
-Currently, only the NVIDIA llama-3.2-nv-rerankqa-1b-v2 reranking model reranker model is supported.
+Only the NVIDIA llama-3.2-nv-rerankqa-1b-v2 reranking model reranker model is supported.

 For configuration details about vector, see Create a collection can store vector embeddings and Create a collection that can automatically generate vector embeddings.